feliam/pysymemu/README.md

 * Enables to recreate specific machine states by API
 * Instruccion semantics *easy* to read and extend
 * Instruction set can operate in concrete or symbolic values
 * Memory modeled so it can be concrete or symbolic (and is COW-enabled)
+* Handles operations on symbolic pointers and indexes
 * Emulation and symbolic states serialiable, meaning that the analisys can be paused/resumed or paralellized(dispy.sourceforge.net)
 * POSIX system calls modeled (Linux32 and Linux64)
 * Automatic generation of instruction testcases
 * API and instruction documentation
+* Automatic generation of intruction unittests

 Dependencies: